Pork ribs: Rib tips

 Rib tips are short, meaty sections of rib attached to the lower end of the spare ribs, between the ribs and the sternum.
 Unlike back ribs or spare ribs, the rib structure is provided by dense costal cartilage, not bone.
 Rib tips are cut away from the spare ribs when preparing St. Louis-style spare ribs.
+Smoked rib tips are an important part of Chicago-style barbecue.

 Riblets

 Riblets are sometimes prepared by butchers by cutting a full set of spare ribs approximately in half.
 This produces a set of short, flat ribs where the curved part of the rib is removed and gives them a more uniform look.
 Loin back ribs do not always have this removed.
 When not removed, they look rounded and are often referred to as baby back ribs.
 Riblets, as defined by the North American Meat Processors Association as pork cut number 424, the pork loin riblet, is the transverse processes of the lumbar vertebrae and any accompanying lean meat that is left after the loin and tenderloin are removed.
 These riblets, number 424, must include at least four transverse processes from the lumbar spine but no more than two rib bones.
 Riblets used to be thrown out by butchers but have become popular due to their excellent flavor and lower cost.

 Button ribs (or feather bones) are often confused with riblets mostly because Applebee's sells these as riblets.
 What Applebee's sells is found just past the ribs near the backbone, just underneath the tenderloin.
 This cut of meat has no bones but instead has "buttons" of cartilaginous material with meat attached.

 Rib tips (or brisket) are found at the bottom of the spare ribs by the sternum.
 The rib tips have a high proportion of cartilage.
 The rib tips give the spare ribs a rounded appearance.
 This piece is sometimes removed to provide the meat with a more uniform appearance and make it easier to eat, and the remaining spare ribs are referred to as Saint Louis-style ribs.